puppetlabs/puppet-docs/source/guides/install_puppet/install_osx.markdown

 Puppet Labs builds packages for OS X, but we don't run automated testing on them.

 We recommend using Puppet on the newest version of OS X available, and we will tend to not fix bugs related to older versions.
-However, we think the packages we ship should work as far back as 10.6 Snow Leopard.
+Our current packages are intended for OS X Mavericks (10.9) and later.

 To install on other operating systems, see the pages linked in the navigation sidebar.